spree/spree/guides/content/developer/deployment/heroku.md

 To configure Spree to upload images to S3, please refer to the following [documentation](http://guides.spreecommerce.com/developer/s3_storage.html) or follow an [equivalent solution](https://devcenter.heroku.com/articles/paperclip-s3) from Heroku's website.

+This strategy works reasonably well if you image is 3 MB or smaller.
+If your images are larger, you will need to implement the [Direct Upload Method](https://devcenter.heroku.com/articles/direct-to-s3-image-uploads-in-rails), which is significantly more complicated.

 ## Pushing to Heroku